neuronsimulator/nrn/modelspec/programmatic/network/netcon.rst

         The target must be a POINT_PROCESS or ARTIFICIAL_CELL that defines a NET_RECEIVE procedure.
-        The number of NET_RECEIVE procedure arguments define a weight vector whose elements can be accessed with through the NetCon.weight ( :meth:`NetCon.weight` )variable but the weight argument in the above constructors specify the value of the first argument, with the normal interpretation of weight or maximum conductance.
+        The number of NET_RECEIVE procedure arguments define a weight vector whose elements can be accessed with through the NetCon.weight ( :data:`NetCon.weight` )variable but the weight argument in the above constructors specify the value of the first argument, with the normal interpretation of weight or maximum conductance.
 On initialization, all weight elements with index > 0 are